 Can I wear glasses with the Oculus Quest 2?

 You can, but not without inserting the complimentary glasses spacer first.
 Otherwise, your glasses are highly likely to press directly against the Quest 2 lenses and scratch them permanently.
-If this spacer doesn't fit your glasses quite right, VR Cover makes a thicker one for $9 that'll probably get the job done better.
+If this spacer doesn't fit your glasses quite right, companies like VR Cover make a thicker one for under $10 that'll get the job done better.

 How do I turn the Oculus Quest 2 off?